SENG480/course/lectures/9-interfaces.md

 Documenting an API then is different inasmuch as the audience is different.
 You can not make assumptions about your audience and basic terminology.
 Good examples of API documentation can be found at Twitter or at [Github](https://developer.github.com/v3/).
 If you look carefully, you will see the same structure as we discussed earlier.

-API docs have taken much more attention lately, at least in the HackerNews world.
+API docs have taken much more attention lately.
 I would argue however, that the MCO example shows us that our "internal" interfaces are at least as important.
 In both cases, though, it seems clear that our course focus on clarity and relevance to the business remain paramount.

 # Capturing Interfaces in Docs
 Our primary presentation should show what interfaces we are using explicitly.
 Then, in the Interface portion of the Element guide, we elaborate on what that interface is all about.
 In systems like ["Read The Docs"](http://bootstrap-datepicker.readthedocs.io/en/v1.7.1/methods.html), interface documentation takes on a much more visible role, since external clients often just need to know this (and less about the system architecture).